AshSat19/MEAN-Auth/README.md

 - Clone the repository to a directory in your device
 - Install all the dependencies by running 'npm i --save' inside the cloned Angular project folder as well as within the 'api' folder
 - Once dependencies are installed, test the project by running 'ng serve' in the cloned folder and 'node app.js' in the 'api'folder
-- If all goes weel, you should now have a login page greeting you at 'http://localhost:4200'
+- If all goes well, you should now have a login page greeting you at 'http://localhost:4200'
 - Please note that you can check the success of login only through the server-side log as no page has been defined for the redirection after successful login.
 - Feelfree to report any bugs you find